 Moringa Honey

 Moringa honey is collected from the nectars of moringa flowers by Indian bees through Beekeeping.
-Moringa tree's leaves, stem, and drumsticks offer medicinal benefits, but its flower nectar is considered the most potent, even 1000 times more than other parts.
+Moringa tree's leaves, stem, and drumsticks offer benefits, but its flower nectar is considered the most potent, even 1000 times more than other parts.
 Honey bees collect and digest this nectar, turning it into valuable Moringa honey

 Benefits